John Clipperton: Later privateering expedition

 On May 10, 1721, Clipperton arrived in the Mariana Islands after 53 days of sailing from Mexico, having lost six crew and the rest weak.
 He decided to seek provisions at Guam and anchored off Merizo.
 Clipperton and the Spanish governor of the Marianas, Luis Antonio Sánchez de Tagle, agreed to trade for provisions.
 Matters escalated when Clipperton proposed that the governor ransom the Marquis de Villa-Rocha, who was still aboard.
 The Marquis and two of the Successs crew went ashore, but Clipperton grew increasingly aggravated when the promised ransom and his crewmen were not returned.
-He sent a message ashore threatenting to "demolish all the houses on shore, burn the ship in the harbour, and do all the mischief he could at the Philippine Islands" if his demands were not met, according to Shelvocke's journal.
+He sent a message ashore threatening to "demolish all the houses on shore, burn the ship in the harbour, and do all the mischief he could at the Philippine Islands" if his demands were not met, according to Shelvocke's journal.
 On May 28, the Spanish refused to trade for provisions unless Success continued trading its powder and shot.
 In response, Clipperton ordered to sail close to shore and start firing.
 However, Success grounded itself, becoming an easy target for Spanish cannon fire, killing the ship's first lieutenant.
 Shelvocke writes, "Clipperton, by now quite overcome with liquor, was unable to command.
 Another officer took over and after three days of false starts got the ship afloat after all the while under attack from the Spanish on shore."
 Clipperton finally managed to sail from Guam on May 31, 1721.
 Spain's Council of the Indies was already concerned about competing navies threatening the Manila galleon trade and Spain's possessions in the Pacific, and this incident appears to have finally convinced Spain that it needed to better protect its ships at Guam.
 In 1734, new anchorages were opened at Apra Harbor and two cannon batteries protecting approaches were constructed.